lukasrosenberger/academic/index.md

   <details>
   <summary>Abstract</summary>

-  This paper advances and empirically establishes the hypothesis that economic growth depends on the interaction between two notions of productive knowledge: human capital---knowledge embodied in people---and non-rival ideas---codified knowledge.
+  This paper advances and empirically establishes the hypothesis that economic growth depends on the interaction between two notions of productive knowledge: knowledge embodied in people (human capital) and codified knowledge (non-rival ideas).
 The analysis uses a unique historical setting in France in the Enlightenment to disentangle variation in both dimensions of productive knowledge and to identify their interaction.
 The empirical strategy exploits spatial variation in education which was predetermined for historical reasons and time variation of Enlightenment which made codified knowledge widely available.
 Using novel data on establishment and curriculum of all public secondary schools in France from 1500 to 1800, the analysis first establishes that the geography of schools and a scientific curriculum was determined by historical factors going back to late-Roman period, as well as religious competition during the sixteenth century.
 Then, the analysis shows that cities with scientific education exhibited a greater demand for codified productive knowledge during the Enlightenment, as measured by subscriptions to the newly available Encyclopedia.
 Reversely, the analysis also shows that the availability of codified knowledge increased the demand for scientific education, as reflected in enrolment in scientific subjects at schools of the revolutionary period.
 Finally, the analysis documents that education was instrumental for the adoption of codified knowledge as proxied by subsequent economic growth and innovation and patenting activity.
 The evidence is consistent with the view that human capital acquired in schools provided students with a "scientific literacy" necessary to utilize the ideas which spread during industrial enlightenment.
   <br>
   &nbsp;
   </details>